1. Previous: Chapter 15

 Error

 Perfect!
 Just like Cecil wanted, Kotlin now alerts him when he forgets a branch, and since he gets this alert at compile time, he can fix it before any customers are affected.
-Speaking of fixing it, that’s also easy to do - Cecil just adds a branch for SupportRequest, and the compiler error goes away.
+Speaking of fixing it, that’s also easy to do—just by adding a branch for SupportRequest, the compiler error goes away.

 object FrontDesk {